 Make vocabulary teaching the focus of your next planned visit / observation.
-Use the observation schedule as the framework for feedback.
-Share the document with us $\underline{\text{Enquiries@ncelp.org.uk}}$.
+Use the observation schedule as a planning tool and focus for discussion.
+Share the document with us Enquiries@ncelp.org.uk.

-Remind yourself of your next key dates: Vocabulary TRG and Grammar CPD.
+- Video parts of lessons where you focus on vocabulary If possible, video parts of your lessons.
+Upload to VEO and tag. - Remind yourself of your next key dates: Vocabulary TRG and Grammar CPD.